ARAGRAGMED/anp-ports-scraper/README.md

 ## 🙏 Acknowledgments

-- ANP (Agence Nationale des Ports) for providing public maritime data
+- Baltic Exchange for providing weekly market roundup data
 - FastAPI for the excellent web framework
 - Tabler for the beautiful UI components
 - The open-source community for inspiration and tools